LeafSide FAQ (Frequently Asked Questions)

 If you have further concerns about added salt and prefer SOS-free savory meals, please note our other FAQ entry about that option (there is no extra charge), and be sure to let us know (via chat or in your Order Notes) that you want the SOS-free option, thanks.

 In general we recommend that most people new to LeafSide, and especially those new to WFPB eating, order the regular savory meals — until and unless your tastes in food are very accustomed to SOS-free foods at every meal.
-One good test: a committed SOS-free eater will find practically all fast food and restaurant food intolerably salty.
+One good test: a committed SOS-free eater will find practically all fast food and restaurant food intolerably salty, and easily notice the effects of excess salt in their body afterward.

 Can’t I just take vitamins or one of those “smoothie” vitamin powders to get the same benefit as LeafSide’s products?